 Water taking and the construction of impervious surfaces or similar measures to divert water can reduce the quantity of water available to a municipal water supply system.
-Source Protection Plan policies to address significant threats related to water quantity are under development.

 Water taking refers to removal of water via wells, or directly pumping from a surface water for use that is not returned to the originating water body.